ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-04-26-love-and-logic.md

   - Let kids fail and experience their own natural consequences.
 We learn through experience, not being told things.
   - Give kids as much control as they can handle, within reasonable boundaries.
 As they grow, progressively widen those boundaries.
 Teenagers, for example, should have a good deal of control over their lives, to prepare them for adulthood.
   - **Empathize with your kids.**  Rather than getting angry, feel their sorrow and pain when they make mistakes.
 Talk to them and make sure they own their problems (unless they are in serious danger).

+It's interesting to read others' thoughts on parenting.